 Every year, thousands of American college students make their way down to Central America to study abroad in the beautiful country of Costa Rica.
-With an overwhelming amount of college credit study-abroad courses available, it can be difficult to narrow down your choice and decide which company to go with.
-That’s where I come in!
-I have listed here the top ten reasons to study abroad in Heredia, Costa Rica,and why you should specifically go with the company Sol Education Abroad.
+After my own great experience, I’ve listed my top reasons to study abroad in Costa Rica.

-Compared to other study abroad programs of this caliber, this program is surprisingly affordable.
-Housing, meals at your home-stay, tuition, textbooks, weekend excursions and weekly cultural and social events are all included in the overall price.
-Also, flights from the US to Costa Rica (compared to Europe for example) are a much better number to see, and once you are in Heredia the day-to-day cost of living is great.
+Compared to other study abroad programs (especially in Europe), programs in Costa Rica are surprisingly affordable.
+Housing, meals at your home-stay, tuition, textbooks, weekend excursions and weekly cultural and social events are typically included in the overall price.
+Also, flights from the US to Costa Rica are reasonable, and once you are in Heredia the day-to-day cost of living is great!

 #2: The Staff

-Costa Rica is amazing, so it’s not surprising that the Sol Education staff is so passionate about the program– it would be hard not to be!
-The onsite directors were there to help us 24-7, always just a phone call away, and would help with anything from “hey I’m running late”, to “AHH I’m lost downtown!”
-The ladies working at the Heredia office were all super friendly, supportive, accommodating, didn’t judge your errors when you spoke bad Spanish 😉 !
-While you are at class at at the Universidad Latina de Costa Rica, they are always nearby, and easy to find if you have questions or concerns about anything at all!
+Costa Rica is amazing, so it’s not surprising that study abroad staffers are typically very passionate about their programs.
+The onsite directors are there to help you 24-7, always just a phone call away, and can help with anything from “hey I’m running late”, to “AHH I’m lost downtown!”
+Often, classes will be given at the Universidad Latina de Costa Rica, and several programs have onsite staffers there each day.

 #3: “Mama Ticas” & Homestays